Songkran runs between 13 and 15 April, and festivities can be found countrywide.

-Songkran runs 13-15 April.
-Festivities can be found countrywide: in Khon Kaen, in eastern Thailand, there are parades of flower-laden floats; in Bangkok, waterfights are focused on Khao San Road.
-But it’s the northern city of Chiang Mai that celebrates with most gusto.
+There are usually parades of flower-laden floats in Khon Kaen in eastern Thailand, and waterfights on Bangkok's Khao San Road.
+The northern city of Chiang Mai celebrates with the most gusto.
 It’s practically pandemonium – people literally flood the streets.
-There are no rules or requirements for joining in, just be prepared to get wet.

 Alas, this year there will a lot less water, but a traditional soft sprinkling (rather than using water guns) is permitted, and there will be more focus on the festival's traditional side, with people encouraged to wear Thai dress or colourful floral print shirts.
 While water fights are banned, you can still pour water over Buddhist statues.